spleen25/photogallery/README.md

 [Demo](https://spleen25.github.io/photogallery )

 ## Description
 A simple Photo Gallery page built with React.
-The dummy users, albums and photos were fetched using React hooks and Axios from [JSONPlaceholder API] (https://jsonplaceholder.typicode.com)
+The dummy users, albums and photos were fetched using React hooks and Axios from [JSONPlaceholderAPI](https://jsonplaceholder.typicode.com)

 ## Instructions